 Housed in an anti-nuclear bunker constructed by Albania’s communist government under Enver Hoxha, Bunk’Art 1 is one of the most extraordinary attractions in Tirana and one of the best museums in Albania.

-This huge underground bunker, comprising no fewer than five stories and more than 100 rooms, is a phenomenal place to visit in winter in Albania.
+This vast underground bunker, comprising no fewer than five stories and more than 100 rooms, is a phenomenal place to visit in winter in Albania.
 It offers a great escape from possible adverse winter weather.

 Go Heliskiing In The Prokletije Mountains

 Thrill-seekers might be interested in a more adrenaline-heavy activity than museums, visits, festivals, and food can offer.
-In that case, you should definitely check out heliskiing in the Prokletije Mountains.
+In that case, you should check out heliskiing in the Prokletije Mountains.

 Visit Krujë Castle

 Getting to Krujë Castle from cities like Durrës or Tirana as a day trip is a piece of cake.
-It’s quite small, too, so you should really only need a few hours to explore the area.
+It’s relatively small, too, so you should really only need a few hours to explore the area.